Edging - 6/10

 - Enhanced build quality

 - Dye turns feet red during break-in

-The Five Ten Moccasyam.
+Summary: The Five Ten Moccasyam.
 Undoubtedly one of the most popular slippers ever made.
 For over 30 years, their iconic red uppers have been jamming cracks in Indian Creek, wrestling boulders in Joshua Tree, and hanging off the walls of El Cap.

 How has this simple slipper become so popular for such a diverse range of climbing?
 When it was first set loose in 1992, the Mocc introduced a multitude of game-changing technology.
 Perhaps most noticeably it was the first climbing shoe to use an asymmetric last, a design that changed the way climbers used their feet and opened the door to those illusive 5.14 and 5.15 grades.

 This next-generation version builds on the strengths of its predecessor, with the addition of some modern upgrades.
 The improved heel tension and large toe patch increase overall performance, yet the shoe still maintains the signature comfort Mocc fans know and love.

 We price check from over 12 of our most trusted retailers and share the lowest price for every shoe we recommend on this page.
 If you click a link, we may also make a little commission (at no extra cost to you, obviously).

 Five Ten Niad Moccasym Review

 The Five Ten Moccasym is perhaps one of the most versatile climbing shoes ever made.
 This shoe has built up a loyal following over the decades and was a favorite of the legendary Dean Potter, who would often run laps on Yosemite’s big walls and attempt daring solo attempts in his trusty Moccs.